 - Warm Mist Humidifiers

 Warm mist humidifiers are best suited to alleviate symptoms of cold and flu.
 Warm mist humidifiers are not only quieter than their counterparts but also require lesser space than them.
 The air that comes out of a warm mist humidifier is said to be cleaner than that from a cold mist humidifier.
-One drawback with these humidifiers is that they require frequent cleaning and are also difficult to clean.
+One drawback of these humidifiers is that they require frequent cleaning and are also difficult to clean.
 Also, since these emit warm or hot steam, they have to be kept out of reach of children and pets.

 - Cold Mist Humidifiers